Anxiety and I, we go way back.

 While they learned about Shakespeare and Chaucer,

-from every possible angle,
+from every possible angle.

-And how to keep my hands locked between my thighs,
+He was the chain that kept my hands locked between my thighs,

-And my head lower than the others.
+And the hand that always pushed my head lower than the others.

 He was the lump in my stomach that jumped to my throat